 Resources

-- *NEW* BLM Lease Sale Scoping Comment Template 3/3/2025.
+- *UPDATE* BLM Lease Sale Scoping Template for Technical Comments 7/26/2025.
 Language highlighted in yellow needs to be filled in with information relevant to the particular lease sale.
-References highlighted in green are sources that we recommend including as exhibits to be submitted as PDFs accompanying the comment letter.
+References highlighted in green are recommended sources including as exhibits to be submitted as PDFs accompanying the comment letter.
 Look for updates as the NEPA process for lease sales is clarified.

 - Geospatial Data for currently authorized Federal Oil and Gas Lease Parcels